War in the Park

 "I'm not sure yet."

 After they made their way out of the long zigzag halls, they came across the ride.
-It looked kind of cartoonish.
-There was an image of a man in a bizarre spacesuit pasted on the opposite wall and the ride vehicles were all lined up on a track, not moving.
+It looked very cartoonish.
+There was an image of a man in a bizarre spacesuit pasted on the opposite wall, and the ride vehicles were all lined up on a track, not moving.

 "Do you really think we can hide from them in here?"
-Kate asked incredulously.
+Kate asked with doubt in her voice.

-"I think they went this way."
-One solider spoke.
+"I think they went this way," one soldier spoke.
 His voice was clearly audible even though it was from somewhere back in the queue hallway.

-"I refuse to believe what I saw.
-I mean, I didn't see what I thought I saw, and we will not let these illusions interfere with our orders, will we?"
+"I can't believe what I saw.
+I mean, I didn't see what I thought I saw, and we won't let these illusions interfere with our orders, will we?"

 Gyro hopped over to a control panel and pressed every button he could see.
-"It won't work."
-He whispered with intense frustration.
+"It won't work," he whispered.

-The girl rolled her eyes.
-"No key.
+Kate rolled her eyes.
+"No key?
 No problem."
-She sliced off the security key mechanism and all the lights flickered on.
+She sliced off the security key mechanism, and all the lights flickered on.
 The ride began to move.

-"Wow, this is slower than I thought."
-The old chicken remarked.
+"Wow, this is slower than I thought," Gyro said.

-"You really should've done more research before you choose random rides to hide in."
+"You really should do more research before you choose random rides to hide in."